alitelabs/tyx/README.md

 ## 3. Concepts Overview

 TyX Core Framework aims to provide a programming model for back-end serverless solutions by leveraging TypeScript support for object oriented programming.
-TyX addresses how to write and structure the application back-end in services deployed as Lambda functions.
+TyX addresses how to write and structure the application back-end into services deployed as Lambda functions.

 Decorators are extensively used while inheritance from base classes is minimized.
 Services so written are abstracted from details how HTTP events arrive, how the response is propagated back and the internal routing in case of multiple events being served by the hosting Lambda function.
 These responsibilities are handled by a Container specific to the hosting environment (Lambda).
-As proof-of-concept and to serve as development tool an Express based container is provided allowing to run the unmodified services code locally.
+As proof-of-concept and to serve as development tool an Express based container is provided allowing to run the unmodified services code.

 TyX was developed with intent to be used together with [Serverless Framework](https://serverless.com/framework/) that provides rapid deployment.
 There is no direct dependency on the Serverless Framework so developers can opt for alternative deployment tools.